Quobis/action-owasp-dependecy-track-check/README.md

 ## How to use it
 Github provides really helpful resources to learn to include any action in your workflow.
 This [Introduction to actions](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions) may be specially useful for beginners.

 We also added an example of the `yaml` file which can be included in the workflow to use this action.
 You can fint the file in the `example-workflow` folder.

 For Maven projects, adding the [cyclonedx-maven-plugin](https://github.com/CycloneDX/cyclonedx-maven-plugin) to your project is mandatory.
+This action will compile your project and expect to find a resulting `bom.xml`, which means you will also have to **change** the `phase` tag from `package` to `compile` inside the `executions` tag **cyclonedx-maven-plugin**.

 ## Development notes
 The repository files are mounted in the Dockerfile in `/github/workspace` directory.
 The script generates the BoM from those files and upload them to the OWASP Dependency Track specified as a parameter of the Action.
 After uploading the BoM it waits for the result and provides it as the output of the script.